 Research, graduate education, grants and community partnerships

-Christine Portfors, Ph.D., Vice Chancellor of Research and Graduate Education, is responsible for advancing and promoting faculty research; supporting reviewing grant proposal development in collaboration with the office of Grants and Contracts; promoting graduate education; and the development of community partnerships and engagement to support research and technology transfer.
+Christine Portfors, Ph.D., Vice Chancellor of Research and Graduate Education for Vancouver and Tri-Cities campuses, is responsible for advancing and promoting faculty research; supporting reviewing grant proposal development in collaboration with the office of Grants and Contracts; promoting graduate education; and the development of community partnerships and engagement to support research and technology transfer.

 Lynda Olin, Grant Proposal Coordinator, is responsible for grant proposal development and facilitation.

 Blended and networked learning

 Michael Caulfield supports faculty who want to incorporate greater use of technology to enhance student learning or to leverage the resources of the Internet in their classes.